Shipping Container Homes: Tips, Tricks & What to Know

 what is a shipping container home

-These metal (aluminum or steel) Conex boxes are used to ship all types of materials—some hazardous, but mostly benign.
+These metal (aluminum or steel) Conex boxes are used to ship all types of materials — some hazardous, but mostly benign.
 Once they’re used and retired or put out of commission, they’re often stored near ports around the United States.
-Shipping containers are inexpensive to procure and readily available.
+This means shipping containers are inexpensive to procure and readily available.

 Shipping containers have been used to transport goods since the mid-1950s, but it wasn’t until 1987 that the first shipping container was patented for use as a converted home (although people used them as homes and buildings years earlier).
-Because the modular containers are easy to combine, there are large buildings built from multiple containers, including a mansion made of 31 containers and a hostel large enough to house 120 people!
+Because the modular containers are easy to combine, it’s possible to make large buildings from multiple containers, including a mansion made of 31 containers and a hostel large enough to house 120 people!

-Most people who live in shipping container homes, however, opt for the tiny house version, using one or two shipping containers as their home.
-Thanks to the availability, sturdiness, and modern look of Conex boxes, they are customizable.
+Most people who live inside shipping container homes, however, opt for the tiny house version, using one or two shipping containers as their home.
+Thanks to the availability, sturdiness, and modern look of Conex boxes, they are customizable to suit almost anyone’s needs.

 Why Build A Shipping Container Home?